daos-stack/daos/docs/user/filesystem.md

 It is anticipated that in this mode DFuse will be configured to start at boot time and run as a general purpose filesystem providing access to multiple users.

 Multi-user mode requires the fuse package to be reconfigured as it's disabled by default.
-In order to run the setting `user_allow_other` needs to be set in `/etc/fuse.conf` or `/etc/fuse3.conf`, which will need to be done as root and takes effect for all users on that node.
+The setting `user_allow_other` needs to be set in `/etc/fuse.conf` or `/etc/fuse3.conf`, which will need to be done as root and takes effect for all users on that node.

 ### Launching